 There are many other examples of cases where injured workers have two bites at the apple and can bring a claim first for their workers’ compensation claim case and then secondarily for their claim that arises from some other third party’s negligence.
 These cases will many times involve the negligence of businesses and the employees and independent contractors that they hire.
 This leads into claims for negligent hiring, negligent training, negligent supervision, and if they keep the employee and do not retrain them after their employee has had other accidents, then it may provide a negligent retention claim.

 Some states do not allow a secondary claim against an employer and their employee and worker if that company admits that they are working in the course and scope of employment at the time of the accident.
 If you have an accident in Kansas, our courts have abandoned and modified the rule that takes away the right to bring that secondary claim.
 In Kansas, each claim is a separate and distinct cause of action.
-The same rule does not apply in Missouri or Oklahoma, but does in Kansas and is beneficial to any injured worker who has been injured due to the negligence and fault of a third person who is not their co-employee and not in control by the injured worker’s employer.
+The same rule does not apply in Missouri, but does in Kansas and is beneficial to any injured worker who has been injured due to the negligence and fault of a third person who is not their co-employee and not in control by the injured worker’s employer.

 Some other states like Oklahoma and Missouri follow the McHaffie rule.
 This is the majority rule in many states, but it has been abandoned and distinguished in Kansas.
 In the McHaffie case the Missouri Supreme Court ruled that in an automobile accident it was improper to allow an injured plaintiff to proceed against their employer under the theory of negligent hiring when the employer had already admitted Respondeat Superior liability.
 See McHaffie, 891 S.W.2d at 827.
 The court reasoned that because negligent hiring is a form of imputed liability it means that the employer cannot be made more liable than the employee for the damages which were the result of the employee’s negligence.
 The court in that case concluded that allowing a plaintiff to proceed on another additional theory or liability where Respondeat Superior had been admitted, would allow a waste of judicial resources, would create confusion and it might allow the admissibility of potentially inflammatory evidence which would be irrelevant to prove a contested issue in the case.
 As stated above, luckily, for people that are injured in Kansas this rule is inapplicable in Kansas.